Hens in the Garden?!

 To a large extent, what hens eat in a garden depends on how much grass they have access to.
 The more land they have to free range, the more likely they are to feast on weeds, wild herbs and grass and less likely to eat precious plants, flowers and herbs.

-I can't emphasise enough how important grass is – I bought two 20-week-old hybrids recently which had been kept in a barn.
+I can't emphasize enough how important grass is.
+I bought two 20-week-old hybrids recently which had been kept in a barn.
 I put them in a run with grass and they went crazy, pecking at it ferociously as though it would be taken away at any moment.
 If your hens have only a little space to roam and a small area of grass and greenery they will soon eat all the grass and anything else green.
 It follows that if you keep your hens enclosed and let them out to free range every so often they will eat anything that's green, including vegetables, herbs, weeds, beech hedges and some of your flowers.

 Hen dislikes